Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Strength training of your whole body, with a focus on the muscles around your vulnerable joints.

-- Train toward the end range of active motion, but against resistance (an isometric).
+Train a lot in mid-range.
+When your body is ready, also train toward the end range of active motion, but against resistance (an isometric) and with a reference like for example the wall (closed-chain).
+Focus on slow, controlled movements.
 The goal is to shrink the gap between the active and passive ranges of motion, as this lowers threat for your brain.
-A muscle isn’t just about how it contracts and shortens to strengthen something, it has to have the appropriate length tension relationship.
+A muscle isn’t just about how it contracts and shortens to strengthen something, it has to have the appropriate length-tension relationship.

 - Short-term use of braces / kinesiotape to support unstable joints.